Qatari official says Kabul airport 90% operational, expects gradual reopening | Business

 - Country:

+Reopening the airport, a vital lifeline with both the outside world and across Afghanistan's mountainous territory has been a high priority for the Taliban as they seek to restore order after their lightning seizure of Kabul on Aug.
+15. Kabul airport had been closed since the end of the massive U.S.-led airlift of its citizens, other Western nationals, and Afghans who helped Western countries.

-There would be a flight on Friday, another Qatari official said speaking to journalists, adding that a flight out from Kabul on Thursday was a regular flight and not an evacuation.
+There would be a flight on Friday, according to another Qatari official, special envoy Mutlaq bin Majed Al Qahtani.
+He added that a flight out from Kabul on Thursday was a regular flight and not an evacuation.
+Flights into Kabul will fly through Pakistan's airspace for the time being because the majority of Afghanistan is still not covered by flight radar, the first official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)